Who Killed Vincent van Gogh?

 In this capacity, it has advised two Hollywood films, served as a source for several books and articles on the case and provided a forum for thousands of Van Gogh enthusiasts around the world doing their own research into the subject or just caught up in the excitement of what Vanity Fair calls “Art’s Greatest Mystery."

-The site has since been retooled to be the supportive website for two new books that showcase a web of startling new material on Van Gogh's last days that would seem to offer the solution to the Mystery of Auvers:
+The site has since been retooled to be the supportive website for two upcoming books that showcase a web of startling new material on Van Gogh's last days that would seem to offer the solution to the Mystery of Auvers:

 Exile in the Light, an epic mystery-thriller by bestselling novelist and award-winning journalist William Arnold that reveals, within its detective-story framework, this devastating body of authentic new evidence about the strange demise of Vincent van Gogh...